dhoffmanvillage/u8pp/README.md

   - Empty seats (or `null` entries) should be represented as `EMPTY`
   - `Reservation`s that have a passenger should be represented by the passenger's name
   - There should be a single space between each seat.
 There should be no spaces along the edges of the plane
+  - Rows should be separated by a new line
 - The method `getSeats()` that returns the two-dimensional array of seats.
 This is used for testing purposes, and normally would not be necessary in your program.

 ## Grading